 Learn how to identify and manage public health issues by gathering, analysing and interpreting data.
 This specialist MSc Public Health Intelligence degree focuses on both academic and real-world learning.
 You’ll work in multi-disciplinary teams to gain the experience you need to take up health intelligence jobs in information management, data management and public health research.

 This master's in public health intelligence will give you the skills for a career that makes a difference.
-Graduates of this course have gone on to work for the government and public bodies in both the UK and abroad, including Public Health England, local government, ministries of health, and universities.
+Graduates of this course have gone on to work for the government and public bodies in both the UK and abroad, including the UK Health Security Agency, local government, ministries of health, and universities.

 The specialist public health intelligence areas you can explore include:

 - using geographical information systems in health analysis and health management

 - advanced statistics

 You can personalise this course to your interests through optional modules and your dissertation.
 In previous years students have looked at the spatial and temporal distribution of antenatal care services in Bangladesh and altitude and stroke in Ecuador.